NeverWitness/tech-fee-system/docs/en-US/overview/overview.md

 * Basic communication services
 * Basic transportation

-Price changes in these sectors can significantly impact overall living standards.
+Price changes in these areas often have substantial impacts on overall societal living standards.
 A key question is therefore:

-**Which goods and services should be considered essential?**
+**Which goods and services should be considered essential.**

-In modern society, essential goods are no longer limited to basic survival needs, but may include:
+In modern societies, essential goods are no longer limited to traditional survival needs, but may include:

 * Food
 * Basic housing